-The Mausoleum of the Nanyue King in Guangzhou is the largest and most unique stone-chamber tomb from the Han Dynasty (206 BC- AD 220).
+The Mausoleum of the Nanyue King in Guangzhou is the largest and most unique stone-chamber tomb from the Han Dynasty (206 BC-220 BC), with colored decorations in the area.
 Zhao Mo, the owner of the mausoleum, was the second king of the Nanyue Kingdom and ruled from 137 BC to 122 BC.
-The king was buried in Panyu (thecapital city of the kingdom and known as a Guangzhou district today) after his death and his tomb was left alone for more than two thousand years.
+The king was buried in Panyu (capital city of the kingdom and known as Guangzhou today) after his death and his tomb was left alone for more than two thousand years.

 The tomb was discovered in 1983 and the museum opened in 1988.
-It is nearly 11 meters long and over 12 meters wide and divided into seven parts.
-It contains a front chamber, east and west wing rooms, the main coffin chamber, east and west side rooms, and a rear chamber for storage.
-It has yielded more than 10,000 burial artifactsincluding a chariots, gold and silver vessels, musical instruments and human sacrifices.
+It sits 20 meters under Xianggang Mountain (Elephant Hill) in Guangzhou on a construction site for a hotel, and has been excavated.
+The tomb is nearly 11 meters long and over 12 meters wide.
+It is divided into seven parts, with a front chamber, east and west wing rooms, the main coffin chamber, east and west side rooms, and a back storage chamber.

-As important historical relics of the Nanyue Kingdom, the Mausoleum of the Nanyue King and the burial artefacts are of great significance for research on the economic, political and cultural development of Guangzhou and the entire Lingnan region during the Qin (221-206 BC)and Han Dynasties.
+As important historical relics of the Nanyue Kingdom, the Mausoleum of the Nanyue King and the burial artifacts are of great significance for research on the economic, political and cultural development of Guangzhou and the entire Lingnan region during the Qin (221 BC -206 BC) and Han Dynasties (206 BC-220 BC).